Allan Hunter (rugby union): Teaching career

-Hunter taught at Napier Boys' High School from 1949, and Kuranui College, before being appointed principal of Upper Hutt College in 1962.
+Hunter taught at Napier Boys' High School from 1949, and Kuranui College, before being appointed the inaugural principal of Upper Hutt College in 1962.
 He remained in that position until 1969, when he moved to Burnside High School in Christchurch, serving as principal until his retirement in 1980.

 Later life and death

 In retirement, Hunter was active in community organisations, and was the inaugural president of the Burnside Men's Probus club.

 In 1995, he wrote a history of the Bishopdale–Burnside Rotary club, having been an inaugural member of the club in 1974 and its president from 1981 to 1982.
 He also wrote an account of the First Battalion Canterbury Regiment's coastal defence duties during World War II, published in 2000 and titled The Young Defenders.
 In the 2005 Queen's Birthday Honours, Hunter was appointed a Member of the New Zealand Order of Merit, for services to education and the community.

 Hunter's wife, Joan, died in 2002.
 Hunter himself died in Christchurch on 12 July 2017.